Cirieno/ahk-desktop-helper/README.md

 ### `MouseSwapButtons`

 Swap left and right mouse buttons.
-Hnady for left-handed people or those like me with intermittent RSI.
+Handy for left-handed people or those like me with intermittent RSI.

 ### `VolumeMouseWheel`